struppigel/hedgehog-tools/LummaStealer/README.md

 ## The script will do the following:

 * add comments with resolved API hash
-* create an enum named LummaAPIHash
+* create an enum named LummaAPIHash (not that useful actually, I did that because it's something you do in IDA instead of equates)
 * create equates for resolved API hashes -- that means the hash values will be represented by the api name instead of the integer
 * create labels for the resolved function variables -- that means subsequent function calls have the resolved API name